thewitcher745/ST2-forward-test/README.md

 3. Draw the higher order zigzag on the data.
 4. Find the segments for a list of pairs provided through a CSV file.
 5. Log various activities using a customized logging module.

-## Current Capabilities
+6. Find signals for a list of pairs based on the ST5 strategy.

 ### Data Retrieval

-- The project can fetch pair data for pairs listed in a `pair_list.csv` file from a mock API.
+- The project can fetch pair data for pairs listed in a `pair_list.csv` file from the Binance API.
 This is useful for testing and development purposes without relying on live, exchanged-based data.

 ### Zigzag Drawing

 - **Lower Order Zigzag**: The project can draw the lower order zigzag on the pair data.
 The starting date for this operation is specified in a `.env` file.
 - **Higher Order Zigzag**: The project can also draw the higher order zigzag on the pair data, based on the previously drawn LO zigzag.
 - **Segment finding**: The project can find segments for a list of pairs in which order blocks are detected.
+- **Signal finding**: The project can find signals for a list of pairs based on the ST5 strategy.

 ### Logging